JX-Master/LunaSDK-Docs/docs/api/group___runtime_log_1ga26ac527152f3c2e10cb93223d37f00ec.md

 ## Parameters
 ### file
 The file path of the log file.
 The file path may be absolute or relative to the current working directory.

+## Remark
+If the log file path is not set by the user, the default log file path will be `"./Log.txt"`.